rhizomatics/signalk-einklabel-plugin/README.md

 ## Command Line Interface

-To get fast feedback on templates and shelf devices without updating and configuring SignalK, a CLI is provided that has these commands.
+To get fast feedback on templates and shelf devices without updating and configuring SignalK, a CLI call `esl-cli` is provided that has these commands.

 - `vendors` - list supported vendors
 - `scan` - report supported devices found from a BLE scan